audunf/meshtastic_flutter/README.md

 3. SettingsModel - settings for the app itself.

 # TODO
-- when selecting device from the config screen, it looks like new devices found aren't added to the list of available devices The stream is now OK.
-But code is very eager to connect.
-And that likely blocks or cancels scanning while in the list/scan for devices screen.
-  Need to somehow disable connections while in the selection screen.
-And ensure that nobody tries to connect while scanning.
-- also looks like we're connecting/disconnecting too much when attempting to select a new device.
-Not sure why that happens.
+- stop doing the endless BT scan.
+Just jump straight to connection what that's required.
+Only scan when looking for new devices from Settings.
 - how do we get an ACK from the radio when a packet has been sent?

 TODO list:
 - Chat screen.
   Icon per message showing status - each message might get an icon similar to the one in the main status bar?
 Needs some research.
+Look at Android app.
   Add the sender/recipient in the message.
+Small font.
+  Not quite sure how it would work with multiple channels active?
+Should it be possible to chose channel name on top-left, where it just says 'Chat' right now?
 - Improve the "People" screen.
   Needs an icon for status of other nodes.
   Battery of every node.
   Distance in meters?
+  Time since last visible
 - Settings screen
   Setting Region and writing it to the device
+  Select channel options (long-slow, etc.).
+Set channel name.
 - Channel setup screen.
 With QR code.
 How does this work?
-- Mesh status icon to go in the application title-bar.
-Need to do some research on how it works.
+- Mesh status icon in the application title-bar.
+How will this work?
+Need to do some research on how the Android app does it.

 - Bluetooth
-  Buffer actions to perform (like, messages to send, channel settings, etc.)
-  When device is available, check which actions are in the buffer.
-Execute them all.
-  Auto-disconnect when done with actions
-  Every X minutes, scan, check if device is there.
-If it isn't for a really long time, then mark it as offline/down.

-Chat:
-  Not quite sure how it works with multiple channels active?
-  Displays message, cloud icon, date/time, text
-People:
-  Display name, battery, time since node last visible, GPS coordinates
-Map:
-  Display map with name and distance.
-Can probably use a marker here?
-For the actual position?
-Channel config:
-  Select channel options (long-slow, etc.)
-  Set channel name.
+  There's a lot to do.
+  Avoid scanning all the time.
+  Buffer more commands
+  Can app know roughly when device will be awake the next time and only try to connect then?
+  Check all the stuff related to the BT notification channel (unread count and reading until done) Currently we only read packets until no packets are returned (empty).
+I don't think that's right.

+Larger questions:
+- Handling channels.
+Encryption.
+There's nothing on this.
+  Allow sharing of channel settings
   Display the QR code with channel/encryption settings.
   Allow sharing of channel settings
   Interpret channel settings
-Settings tab:
-  Set "Your name" - DONE
-  Region - DONE

 ## Channel settings QR code
 https://meshtastic.org/docs/developers/protobufs/api#channel